RichardsGroup/AGN_DataChallenge/README.md

 # LSSTC AGN Data Challenge
 This repository hosts information for the LSSTC AGN Data Challenge (PI: Gordon Richards).
+A github page is available at [Here](https://richardsgroup.github.io/AGN_DataChallenge/).